johnwyz88/AudioPlayer/README.md

 It's for my ECE224 lab project from the University of Waterloo.

-Disclamer: This code is free of charge and does not provide warranty of any kind.
+Disclaimer: This code is free of charge and does not provide warranty of any kind.

 You must email me at johnwyz88@gmail.com before